X

 Answer Section

-A review of studies found that calcium supplements increased the risk of heart disease, particularly in healthy, postmenopausal women.
+One review of studies found that calcium supplements increased the risk of heart disease, particularly in healthy postmenopausal women.
 But other studies have said calcium supplements don't increase the risk.

-More research is needed to know how calcium supplements affect a person's overall heart attack risk.
-What is known is that calcium from food sources, such as dairy products and leafy green vegetables, isn't a concern.
+More research is needed to know how calcium supplements affect a person's overall risk of heart attack.
+What is known is that calcium from food sources isn't a concern.
+Food sources of calcium include dairy products and leafy green vegetables.

-Taking calcium — with vitamin D — does provide a benefit for those who have too little calcium or bone loss.
-Ask your doctor if a calcium supplement is right for you.
+Taking calcium with vitamin D does provide a benefit for people who have bone loss or too little calcium.
+Ask your healthcare professional if a calcium supplement is right for you.